 There are several anecdotal accounts of parents providing resources, the drugs themselves, or simply being available to answer questions and share stories of their personal psychedelic experiences with their children.
 These conversations can go a long way in introducing adolescents to psychedelics and providing them with the tools, insight, and agency to form responsible relationships with them.

 The knowledge and resources that come with responsible psychedelic use can come from a parent or respected older adult, but for many, they come from other individuals in the psychedelic community.
 Learning from the firsthand experiences of others is one of the best ways to be able to form a healthy relationship with psychedelics.

 We are trip sitters who facilitate in-person ceremonial psychedelic experiences with an emphasis on harm reduction in decriminalized areas.
-If you are ready, take the next step in your healing by booking a free discovery call today.
+If you are ready, take the next step in your healing by booking a discovery call today.

 Benefits of Waiting Until Later in Life

 While it stands to reason that, with the appropriate support and knowledge, a teen can have a positive experience with psychedelics, waiting a bit longer has been associated with more benefits.
 The prefrontal cortex (the rational part of the brain) isn’t fully developed until around age 25.